arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/lecture2.md

 ## Development time

 > Start from eshop code of first lecture.
 Alternatively one may wish to start from spring initilizr as an exercise.
-In the latter case please add  jpa, postgresql web and lombok   .
+In the latter case please add  jpa, postgresql web and lombok.

 The build.gradle ends up as follows: